 - I suffer from chronic illness but won’t be defined by it

-- I believe the greatest minds are androgynous (Thank you, Virginia Woolf)
+- I believe the greatest minds are androgynous (Thank you, Samuel Coleridge and Virginia Woolf)

 - I’m a novice songwriter

-- I’ve studied Philosophy, Theology, and Writing extensively, and have an Master’s Degree in Creative Writing.
+- I’ve studied Philosophy, Theology, and Writing extensively, and have a Master’s Degree in Creative Writing.

 Nevertheless: I write.
 I read.
 I breathe.
 I evolve (well, hopefully).